TRIAEIOU/flexible-cloze-2/README.md

 ## General
 - Active cloze: Cloze(s) with the current ordinal, i.e. the cloze(s) that should be answered.
 To change styling of these change (or better yet override) "fcz-active" class in "Styling" of the card template.
 - Inactive cloze: Cloze(s) that are not the current ordinal, i.e. the cloze(s) that should not be answered.
 To change styling of these change (or better yet override) "fcz-inactive" class in "Styling" of the card template.
 - Exposed cloze: Cloze(s) that when inactive (see above) will always be in "shown" state on the front side.
-Mark a cloze as exposed in the editor by making the first character an exclamation mark (e.g. "{{c1::!This will be displayed on the front when the cloze ordinal is not 1}}").
+Mark a cloze as exposed in the editor by making the first character an exclamation mark (configurable character/string) (e.g. "{{c1::!This will be displayed on the front when the cloze ordinal is not 1}}").
 To change styling of these change (or better yet override) "fcz-expose" class in "Styling" of the card template.
+- Scrolling: Configurable scrolling to active close behaviour ("min" scrolls as little as possible to get active cloze(s) into view, "center" centers the active clozes in the vindow).
 - Styling of different elements (e.g. "I want the answer to be displayed inline rather than in a block") can easily be configured in the "Styling" section of the card template (which is now fairly documented with descriptions).
 - To facilitate end user modifications of the layout, style and function of the template updates will come with a dialog allowing the user to determine which parts to update.
 A temporary backup (will be overwritten on next update) of the current template will be created in the add-on folder.
 - Changes will mainly be made inside "FCZ BEGIN/END" tags, which in turn is divided into functionality and styling allowing the user to avoid overwriting the styling part on update.
 - Configuration is made in the "Styling" section of the card template under the ".fcz-config" heading:
 <pre><code>/* FLEXIBLE CLOZE CONFIGURATION======================================= */
 .fcz-config {
     --cloze-element: "div";                 /* What HTML element the clozes will be wrapped in */
+    --expose: "#";                          /* String to mark clozes to be exposed when inactive */
+    --scroll: "center";                     /* How to scroll to current cloze, valid values are "min" and "center" */
     --inactive-prompt: "";                  /* Text to display (if any) on inactive hidden clozes */
     --active-prompt: "";                    /* Text to display (if any) on active hidden clozes */
     --key-next-cloze: "j";                  /* Keyboard shortcut to iterate forward */
     --key-previous-cloze: "h";              /* Keyboard shortcut to iterate backward */
     --key-toggle-all: "k";                  /* Keyboard shortcut to toggle all fields hide/show */
     --iterate-from-top: "false";            /* true makes next/previous iteration always start from top */
     --iterate-inactive: "false";            /* true makes next/previous navigation also iterate inactive clozes */
     --iteration-hides-previous: "true";     /* false leaves cloze open when cycling forward/backward */
     --show-all-on-back: "false";            /* false initially hides inactive clozes on back */
     --show-additional-on-back:  "true";     /* false initially hides the additional fields on back */ }</code></pre>
 - Clicking an active cloze on the front side will cycle it between hint (if there is one) and show.
 - Clicking an inactive cloze on the front side will cycle it through hide - hint - show.